-Now I’m not talking about the golden days of the long-gone Magic Kingdom Club program, where you could get Disney World hotel packages with park tickets, dining tickets and entertainment vouchers for huge discounts.
-It’s been almost 20 years since Disney eliminated that program and I missed it so much when it went away.
+Granted, I’m not talking about the golden days of the long-gone Magic Kingdom Club program, where you could get Disney World hotel packages with park tickets, dining tickets and entertainment vouchers for huge discounts.
+It’s been over 20 years since Disney eliminated that program and I missed it so much when it went away.

-One day at work, I looked through our corporate hub and saw a link for the “Employee Purchase and Discount Program.”
+One day at work, I was looking at our corporate hub and saw a link for the “Employee Purchase and Discount Program.”
 One of the options was for PerkSpot.
-Looking at their website, PerkSpot organizes discounts for everything from cell phone plans to cable TV subscriptions to gym memberships to electronics stores to travel providers to much more and gives employers an easy way to provide these discounts to their employees.
-They have several large corporations that use their services, such as Target, Walgreens and Southwest Airlines.
+Looking at their website, PerkSpot organizes discounts for everything from cell phone plans to cable TV subscriptions to gym memberships to electronics stores to travel providers to much more, and gives employers an easy way to provide these discounts to their employees.
+They have several large corporations that use their services, such as United, Walgreens and Grubhub.

 I dug around the website a little and found a listing for “Tickets & Entertainment.”
 That led me to the website for Tickets at Work, where they prominently listed discounts for Walt Disney World and Disneyland tickets.

 It’s important to mention that to have access to this website, your employer has to be affiliated with them.
 If you work for a large company, I suggest you check your employee benefits website or call your employee relations department to see if they partner with Tickets at Work or one of several other companies, like LifeBalance that offer similar services.
 Don’t forget that if you’re employed by the US military, they also offer discounted tickets.

 I checked prices on the Walt Disney World website to get the regular price and compared them to Undercover Tourist and Tickets at Work.

 |Disney.com||Undercover Tourist||Tickets at Work|